Orthodontic Appliances

 The headgear will attach to the upper molars using a facebow.
 A neck strap or a headcap is used to anchor the headgear to the back of the neck or head.

-It also has a slight effect on the patient’s speech.
+It also has a slight effect on the young or adult patient’s speech.
 While this appliance is installed, it’s recommended you stay away from any hard, sticky food.
 These foods may break your holding arch.
 Make sure you’re also brushing all parts of the holding arch along with your teeth.

 Facemask